Let’s Talk Farmacia Magic: My Favorite Kind of Culture Shock

 About six or seven months into my stay, I got hit with that foggy head cold that makes you question every decision you’ve ever made.
 I bundled myself up, barely functioning, and shuffled down the block to the farmacia.
 I handed over a small prescription slip from the doctor, expecting the usual back-and-forth I was used to in the States.

+And guess what?
 It cost me under 40 euros.
-Total.
-For everything.
-No insurance card.
-No copay.
-No “this isn’t covered” speech.
+Total, for everything!
+No insurance card. no copay, no “this isn’t covered” speech.
 No emotionally draining phone call with your insurance provider that leaves you worse than you started.
 Just helpful advice and medicine that actually works.

 Farmacia forever!